MarSaKi/ETPNav/README.md

 # Citation

-If you find this repository is useful, please consider cite our work:
+If you find this repository is useful, please consider citing our paper:

 ```
 @article{an2023etpnav,
   title={ETPNav: Evolving Topological Planning for Vision-Language Navigation in Continuous Environments},
   author={An, Dong and Wang, Hanqing and Wang, Wenguan and Wang, Zun and Huang, Yan and He, Keji and Wang, Liang},
-  journal={arXiv preprint arXiv:2304.03047}
+  journal={arXiv preprint arXiv:2304.03047},
-  year={2023},
+  year={2023}
 }
 ```